 The researchers then used radar plots to combine the data and “examine which foods might be win-wins for health and the environment, which might be lose-loses, and which might be beneficial for one outcome but detrimental for the other”, says Clark.

-They found that foods with the lowest environmental impacts tended to have the greatest health benefits, and this was most striking and consistent for red meat, processed or not.
+They found that foods with the highest environmental impacts also tended to have the worst health effects, and this was most striking and consistent for red meat, processed or not.

-The only deviation from this was sugar-sweetened drinks, that have significant health benefits but low environmental impact.
+The only deviation from this was sugar-sweetened drinks, with poor health outcomes but low environmental impact.

 Ranking the foods on each outcome also revealed that producing a serve of red meat had 10 to 100 times greater impact on the environment than plant food sources.